roc-lang/roc/devtools/debug_tips.md

 ## Trace all Function Calls

-[uftrace](https://github.com/namhyung/uftrace) allows you to trace all functions that where called (in the compiler) in order.
-You can use it with for example `./target/debug/roc build examples/platform-switching/rocLovesRust.roc`.
+[uftrace](https://github.com/namhyung/uftrace) allows you to trace all functions that were called in the compiler in order.
+For example, you can use it with `./target/debug/roc build examples/platform-switching/rocLovesRust.roc`.
 The output looks like this:
 ```
 roc::main() {
   roc_tracing::setup_tracing();